PNML Documents Validation

 The check is performed against PNML grammar only.
 Validation against PNML Schematron rules (see below) is not enabled since the support of Schematron by xmllint seems, for the moment, not compatible with these.

 This script assumes that you have xmllint and perl installed, and an Internet connectivity (it fetches the grammar from this site).
 So please, make sure these three requirements are met.

-Validation wrapped in a Apple's Automator Service
+Apple's Automator Service

 If you are a Mac user, then you can use the same script we have turned into a Service, via the contextual menu on your PNML Documents.